Gandapur warns Imran of factions by projecting Aleema Khan as president of the party ' - ExBulletin

 Peshawar: Khyber Pakhtunkhwa, chief minister, Ali Amin Gandapur, said on Tuesday that he had warned the founder of Pakistan Tehreek-E-insaf (PTI), Imran Khan, vloggers trying to sow divisions in the party and promoted Aleema Khan as the next president, and even the Prime Minister.

-Gandapur, addressing the media, allegedly alleged that the sister of the founders of the PTI, Aleema Khan, refused not only to brake the vloggers, but actively supported their SPPAR campaign.
+Gandapur, publishing a video message on social networks, allegedly alleged that the founders of the PTI, sister Aleema Khan, refused not only to brake the vloggers, but actively supported their saper campaign.

 KP CM said that he had also transmitted to the founder of the PTI that the columnist Hafezullah Niazi, a parent of Khan, wrote articles depicting Aleema Khan as “the president of the party and Prime Minister”.